30 September 2014

 National Grid Gas and Hertfordshire County Council are early adopters of Elgin's Communications (Comms) App and spoke at National HAUC to the launch the initiative.
-The Comms App enables works Promoters to communicate roadworks information in real-time via Twitter, Facebook, SMS alerts and QR codes.
+The Comms App enables works Promoters to communicate roadworks information in real-time via Twitter, Facebook and QR codes.

 The initiative has been enabled by the creation of a national database roadworks.org which now covers over 90% of England and Wales and publishes over 3 million works per year.
 SOCITM in the Better Connected report identified roadworks.org as "the primary means of accessing roadworks information."

 For the first time across the Streetworks industry there is a common communications platform which Local Highway Authorities, Utilities and their contractors can embed within their own services while retaining the wide syndication benefits of roadworks.org.

 Suzanne Callington, Stakeholder & Customer Commercial Specialist, National Grid Gas commented,

 "Elgin's Communications management App has helped us improve stakeholder communication, reduce the number of customer service enquiries from the public and increase our customer satisfaction rating.
 All of which are central to National Grid Gas meeting its RIIO targets."